 What’s your favourite reality TV show at the moment?

-What do you like to watch on TV then?
+What do you like to watch on TV?

 My favourite TV show is Dragon’s Den.
-On a Sunday, I love getting on the couch and watching it.
+I love getting on the couch and watching it.
 I like ideas, and you always see people who have come up with an idea, and someone picks a flaw in it, so then it can be made into something amazing.

 What do you think makes a good reality TV show contestant?

 I just think genuine people.
 I like nice people that say their opinion if they don’t agree with something.
 I hate it when people have arguments for no reason, but they do seem to do quite well.
-I love Chris and Kem.
-They just had a laugh.
 There’s nothing better than watching someone having fun and appreciating the experience they’re having.

 Is it possible to find true love on a reality TV show?

 It’s not happened to me yet, [laughs] but I would never rule it out.
 I think sometimes that stereotypes and friendship groups in the real world can limit you.
 When you’re put in a situation like that where there are people from all different walks of life, you’ve got a chance of finding something that you wouldn’t normally find on the outside.